MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-configure-disk-encryption.md

 ### Prerequisites for BitLocker

-BitLocker is available on devices that run Windows 10 or later.
+- BitLocker is available on devices that run Windows 10 or later.
+- Some settings for BitLocker can require a TPM.

 ### Configure the BitLocker profile